 Now, once again a member of SMASH and a contributor to church music, Linda shares her love of singing with others, running weekly sing and sign sessions at Solihull Children’s Special Needs Association playgroup, and leading SoLO choir for teenagers and adults with learning disabilities.

-October 4th & November 1st
+Thursday October 1st

 Iain’s interest in singing began when he took up folk singing in his early twenties, something which took him to Edinburgh and The Festival Fringe and a number of years later to the Royal Albert Hall where he sang two songs unaccompanied.